tairasoul/YADMB/addon-docs.md

 For the types of addons that have the global cache passed in, it's fairly simple.

-You get data (or null if no data exists) for a specific id by doing:
+You get data (or null if no data exists or existing data is invalid) for a specific id by doing:
 ```ts
 // End the first string with -___-data, replacing ___ with the type of data.
 // If you're caching playlist data, end it with -playlist-data.